Stay At Home Moms Need Help and Encouragement!

 Have you ever heard the saying, “The hand that rocks the cradle rules the world” ?

 Take small simple steps to give you daily inspiration so you can avoid the apathetic, uninspired rut many women fall into.

 Disclosure: I know that being a stay-at-home OR work-at-home mom with a chronic illness is no joke.
 I personally struggle with fibromyalgia which can affect my physical abilities.
 However, I still try to keep thriving in the home a priority!
-If you struggle the area of health, take it one day at a time. <3
+If you struggle in the area of health, take it one day at a time. <3

 12 Surprisingly Simple Ways to Thrive as a Stay-at-Home Mom